SIWSL (Sign in with SimpleLogin)

 is exchanged in a backend-to-backend call.

-The url that user is redirected to after the first step would be {your_callback_url}?code={code}
+The URL that the user is redirected to after the first step would be {your_callback_url}?code={code}

 Implicit Flow

-If you don't have access to your back-end or it is difficult to modify back-end code, you should use the Implicit Flow
+If you don't have access to your backend or it is difficult to modify backend code, you should use the Implicit Flow

 where the access token